chralex00/springboot-boilerplate/docs/pull_request_template.md

-### PR CHECKLIST
-I have:
+# Pull Request Review

+## Summary
+Type a summary here...

+## Type of change
+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] This change requires a documentation update

+## Checklist
-- [ ] Reviewed the code
+- [ ] I did a review of my code
-- [ ] Wrote and updated (if the changes required it) and ran the unit tests
+- [ ] I added and ran the unit tests (only in case of new business logic)
-- [ ] Updated the Postman Doc (if one or more APIs have been added)

-Furthermore, I made sure that:
-- [ ] The PR isn't a duplicate
+- [ ] I performed a test coverage, passed successfully (only in case of new business logic)
-- [ ] The build works fine
-- [ ] The application launches correctly without docker
-- [ ] The application launches correctly with docker
+- [ ] My code works under docker

-### CHANGES RECAP

-### VERSIONING

-The current version is:

-The new version is: